jomartin-999/spring-boot-for-vmware-gemfire/docs/geode-api-ext.md

 PDX bytes.
 It is also not possible to modify an existing `PdxInstance` by adding or removing fields, since doing so would require a new PDX type.
 In this case, you must create a new `PdxInstance` and copy from an existing `PdxInstance`.
-Unfortunately, the VMware GemFire API offers no help in this regard.
+Unfortunately, the [vmware-gemfire-name] API offers no help in this regard.
 It is also not possible to use PDX in a client, local-only mode without a server, since the PDX type registry is only available and managed on servers in a cluster.